Security-Card-Game/seccardgamecli/README.md

 Important, this game runs locally on your computer.
 If you want to play together, share your screen!

 Run `seccardgame` with the `init` command by executing `seccardgame init`.
-Then start a game with `seccradgame game play`.
-This will ask you about the deck composition and then opens the UI.
+This will create a config file and download the cards from the other repository.
+Then start a game with `seccradgame game ui`.
+This opens the UI in a start screen where you can edit the deck composition, define parameters to start games with or select from pre-defined scenarios.
 You can find binaries under releases.

 Be aware, this is a CLI and need to be run in a terminal.
 It will create a config file and clone the cards into a folder.

+We alreday have an [open issue](https://github.com/Security-Card-Game/seccardgamecli/issues/61) to remove the init step which may open the venue to have a binary which opens the UI direclty when double clicked.
+Oh, and if you happen to run into overflow errors when creating a game, pick less cards.
+We have also an [open issue](https://github.com/Security-Card-Game/seccardgamecli/issues/60) to fix this.

 On the left side panel you can enter the resources you will gain every turn and also start a new turn with the `Draw card` button.
 Also, your available resources are displayed there.
 To pay